quadruple-output/qmk-config-ergodox-puq/README.md

+Be sure to have `qmk_firmware` shecked out.
-Then files should be in qmk_firmware/keyboards/ergodox_ez/keymaps/puq_zilp
+This repository should then be placed in `qmk_firmware/keyboards/ergodox_ez/keymaps/puq_zilp`.
+The `build.sh` and `flash.sh` should work when executed from this directory.